AndriiSmith/wpforms-devtools-chrome-ext/README.md

 3. Click "Load unpacked".
 4. Select the `extension` directory.

+## Settings

+### Error Log

+To setup error log monitoring
+1. Open the settings popup (cog icon in the top-right panel corner)
+2. Enter the extension directory and the error log path.
+3. Swithch to the Error Log tab
+4. Copy terminal command and run it in a separate terminal window.
+5. The log file content should appear automatically once logWatch server started.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.